City-of-Memphis-Wastewater/pdflinkcheck/README.md

 -----

 ## PDF Library Selection
 At long last, `PyMuPDF` is an optional dependency.
 The default is `pypdf`.
-All testing has shown identical performance, but the `analyze_pymupdf.py` is more direct and robust than `analyze_pypdf.py`, which requires a lot of intentional parsing.
+All testing has shown identical performance, though the `analyze_pymupdf.py` is faster and more direct and robust than `analyze_pypdf.py`, which requires a lot of intentional parsing.

 Binaries and artifacts that are distibuted with both PDF librarys will include "pymupdf" in the filename.
 The GUI and CLI interfaces both allow selection of the library; if PyMuPDF is selected but is not available, the user will be warned.